Wednesday, October 10, 2018

 Zashchitnuy Zelno Scheme

-The Soviets had had field regulations regarding disruptive camouflage since the 1960s, but the colors were those used often for other purposes, such as primer coats for equipment or interior colors, and the application and patterns was left on a haphazard basis to the Field Engineer Brigades and was often not applied except in time of war, if it was applied at all.
+The Soviets had had field regulations regarding disruptive camouflage since the 1960s, but the colors were those used often for other purposes, such as primer coats for equipment or interior colors, and the application and patterns were left on a haphazard basis to the Field Engineer Brigades and was often not applied except in time of war if it was applied at all.

 Osprey plate of BMP-1K attached to unknown MR Division in the Ukraine, 1998.
 Note the Brown No2 and a non-regulation lighter brown (from civilian stocks?) overspray over the base scheme